Skip to main content

 • Manual reviews: Data stewards or analysts can periodically review critical datasets or metadata to ensure they align with business expectations.

-Now that NTO understands their data management needs and what needs to change based on their business goals, it’s time for them to apply essential data management concepts to improve data reliability, simplify operations, and support strategic decision-making.
+Now that NTO understands their data management needs and the framework required to maintain them, it’s time for them to apply essential data management concepts to improve data reliability, simplify operations, and support strategic decision-making.

 Resources